Open-Attestation/documentation-website/website/docs/docs-section/roadmap/v3/major-changes.md

 This article describes some major changes from the OpenAttestation V2 Data Model.

-## `@context`
+## The context property

-To help the issuer map short-form aliases to the URIs required by specific verifiable credentials and verifiable presentations, the `@context` property is introduced as per [W3C VC Care Data Model](https://www.w3.org/TR/vc-data-model/#contexts).
+The `@context` property is introduced as per [W3C VC Care Data Model](https://www.w3.org/TR/vc-data-model/#contexts) to help the issuer map short-form aliases to the URIs required by specific verifiable credentials and verifiable presentations.

-OpenAttestation has released the extension to W3C credentials context via `https://schemata.openattestation.com/com/openattestation/1.0/OpenAttestation.v3.json`
+OpenAttestation has released its extension to W3C credentials context via `https://schemata.openattestation.com/com/openattestation/1.0/OpenAttestation.v3.json`

-## `credentialSubject`
+## Credential subject

-Previously stored in the `data` key, the claims about the subject of the credential should be placed in the `credentialSubject` field.
+Previously stored in the `data` key, the claims about the subject of the credential should now be placed in the `credentialSubject` field.

-## `openAttestationMetadata`
+## Metadata

-Previously mixed into the `data` object, additional metadata that are crucial in verifying the document integrity or provenance and displaying the document are moved into the `openAttestationMetadata` field.
+Previously mixed into the `data` object, additional metadata that are crucial in verifying the document integrity or provenance and displaying the document have been moved into the `openAttestationMetadata` field.

-## `issuer`
+## Issuer

 Instead of allowing multiple issuers as in OA V2, V3 has a restriction that there can be only one entity named `issuer` of the verifiable credentials.
 For use cases where there are different entities to issue the document together, the entities will need to [choose a way to signal intent from multiple participants on the blockchain](https://geek.sg/blog/comparing-different-ways-to-signal-intent-from-multiple-participants-on-the-blockchain).